 The patch is designed to slowly release the ingredients through the night, which is why it lasts eight hours when many other sleep aids only last two or three hours.

 2. Apply the patch right before you go to sleep.

 I found that the patches work best when you put them on immediately before you go to sleep—not a while beforehand.
 This one is more from personal experience than from reading reviews.
 I'm not sure what the science is behind it, but I've found I don't get as good a night's sleep if I stick it on an hour before I go to sleep rather than right before I crawl into bed.

 3. Use them only when you need them.

 I don't use them on weekends or any time I can do without a good night's sleep, mostly because I'm cheap and see no reason for wasting a patch on a night I don't need one.
 Also, because I'm still afraid I'll get used to them, and the miracle will be gone.

-They have a subscription service that saves you the trouble of having to remember when to reorder, or worse, running out and losing precious nights of sleep while you wait for them to come.
+They have a subscription service that saves you the trouble of remembering when to reorder, or worse, running out and losing precious nights of sleep while you wait for them to come.
 If you don't want automatic reorders, consider getting Amazon Prime; you can get free two-day shipping that way.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.